sophiebatten123/GinAmore/README.md

 Furthermore, using the MVC framework I was able to keep track of the changes made and ensure that they had the desired output.
 After each change made to the Postgres Database I referred directly to it to track the changes, ensuring that upon ‘trial runs’ information was being successfully displayed and filters were displaying alongside.

 ### Automated Python Testing

+Some automated python tests were created to check that features of the site were working correctly, details of these tests can be seen below.
+The tests were ran using the command **ENTER COMMAND HERE**.
+Any testing that was not conducted using automated testing was done manually to ensure that site was fully functional upon deployment.

 # Fixed Bugs and Errors